muskanr3/Jamspace/README.md

 # Jamspace
-An app which focuses on providing a social listening experience to users.
 Jamspace is a novel social music listening platform designed to offer music enthusiasts a unique experience.
 Its key objective is to provide a simple and easily accessible way for people to discover music.

 ## Features